-20 minutes per day for four consecutive days
+20 minutes per day for four days in a row

 How to Do It

-- Deal only with events or situations you can handle now—that is, don’t write about a trauma too soon after it has happened if it feels too overwhelming.
+- Choose an experience of hurt to write about that is important to you.
+Choose events or situations you feel you can handle now—that is, don’t write about a severe trauma too soon after it happened, or if it feels too overwhelming.

-- Optional final step: After the four days of writing, try writing from the perspectives of other people involved in the event or situation.
+- Optional: After the four days of writing, try writing from the perspective of a neutral observer or the perspectives of other people involved in the situation.

 Why You Should Try It

 Most of us have gone through times of great stress and emotional upheaval.
 This exercise gives you a simple, effective way to deal with these challenges and the difficult feelings they bring up.
 Research suggests that completing this exercise can increase happiness, reduce symptoms of depression and anxiety, strengthen the immune system, and improve work and school performance.
 These benefits have been shown to persist for months.

 Why It Works

 When we experience a stressful event or major life transition, it’s easy to ruminate over that experience; thinking about it can keep us up at night, distract us from work, and make us feel less connected to others.
 Expressive writing allows us to step back for a moment and evaluate our lives.
 Through writing, we can become active creators of our own life stories—rather than passive bystanders—and as a result feel more empowered to cope with challenges.
 Transforming a messy, complicated experience into a coherent story can make the experience feel more manageable.